noClaps/blog/sites/docs/src/content/docs/sites/docs.md

 ## Licenses

-[Starlight], the documentation website framework used for this site is licensed under the [MIT license](https://github.com/withastro/starlight/blob/main/LICENSE).
+[Starlight](https://starlight.astro.build), the documentation website framework used for this site is licensed under the [MIT license](https://github.com/withastro/starlight/blob/main/LICENSE).